 As mentioned above, ways of storing will depend on the usage aim, travelling distance and advantages we want to obtain when deciding which option will best fit your needs.

-It is probably the most common way when it comes to store your minis just at home or when you don’t take them out frequently.
+It is probably the most common way when it comes to store your miniatures just at home or when you don’t take them out frequently.
 At the same time, it is the fastest and the easiest solution.
 Sometimes, we can find foams that are perfectly shaped for the game.
 They are mainly produced by the companies that produce the games as well.
 If not, on the market, there are many third-party companies create foams to which, the miniature figures fit in.
-One of the advantages of using foam is the possibility of putting it into a travel bag or a box and it does not essentially have to be an original case.
+One of the advantages of using foam is the possibility of putting it into a travel bag or a box and it does not essentially have to be an original miniature carrying case.
 This type of foam is called ‘pick and pluck’ that means we are free to pluck out as much foam as it is needed.
 It is a technique that is used as pre-made inserts.
-All the more, you can always keep the waste in order to cover and protect the miniatures that are not mentioned to fit into the insert or they simply do not fit in it.
+All the more, you can always keep the waste in order to cover and protect the amazing miniatures that are not mentioned to fit into the insert or they simply do not fit in it.
 Besides, you are able to do it all by yourself.
 Just order or buy a larger piece of foam and cut it around the minis.
 The disadvantage of using foam is rubbing away the paint.
 The more frequently you can them in and out, the faster the paint will rub away what might make the figures look neglected.
 Sometimes, especially in the beginning, you may forget your perfect layout and it might take you a little bit longer to put them all back at their place.
 Therefore, it is recommended to take a picture of your ideal way of arranging your army in the foam.

 Boxes from plastic